ikr/ikr.su-blog/_posts/2015-01-27-is-an-inheritance.markdown

 they're talking about isn't the is-a you're used to in the real world.
 Here's a great example I heard from [Robert C. Martin](http://blog.cleancoder.com/) on [Hanselminutes](http://www.hanselman.com/blog/HanselminutesPodcast145SOLIDPrinciplesWithUncleBobRobertCMartin.aspx), -- I'll take the main idea and sugar-coat it a bit.
+Let it be Plato addressing Meletus.

--- Is square a rectangle?
+-- Come hither, Meletus, and let me ask a question of you.
+Is square a rectangle?

 -- Of course it is!
 What kind of question is that?

--- Alright-alright.
+-- Good.
 Let's imagine us implementing a `Rectangle` class, having methods `changeHeight(h)` and `changeWidth(w)`.
 Say, that's a vector graphics program...
 You tell a rectangle to change the height or width, and it triggers a redraw.

 -- Sure.
 But I'd advise you to indicate the units of measurement in such an interface.

--- ...
+-- Let's just suppose we use [SI](https://en.wikipedia.org/wiki/International_System_of_Units) for everything, OK?
+Anyway, it's irrelevant for what I'm trying to get across.